openaire/guidelines-literature-repositories/docs/field_creator.rst

 Attribute schemeURI (R)
 ***********************

-The URI of the name identifier scheme (occurence: 0-1).
+The URI of the name identifier scheme (occurrence: 0-1).

 .. _dci:creator_affiliation:

 Subproperty affiliation (R)
 ---------------------------

-The organizational or institutional affiliation of the creator (occurence: 0-n).
+The organizational or institutional affiliation of the creator (occurrence: 0-n).

 Example
 ~~~~~~~